selforganising/book/quicktalks/README.md

-# JavaScript quick talks
+# Quick talks

-5-minute, one-slide presentations on some aspect of the JavaScript language.
+5-minute, one-slide presentations on some aspect of the JavaScript language or on any other topic not covered elsewhere.

 ###Guidelines